Why don’t rails get hot in Europe? The truth is they do.

 Hot weather can cause a great deal of disruption to the railway so Britain’s rails are pre-stressed to help them resist high temperatures.
 Our rails have a stress-free temperature of 27 degrees – the UK mean summer rail temperature.
 Other countries choose different temperatures depending on their climate.

 When the air temperature reaches 30 degrees, the temperature on the rail can actually be up to 20 degrees higher.
 More than three-quarters of track on the network today is modern on concrete sleepers.
-When fully compliant with our standards it is capable of withstanding rail temperatures greater than 59 degrees Celsius.

 For some of our track, such high temperatures are more than our track is designed to cope with, however.
 The problem is that when steel rails get hot, they expand, which can cause a buckled rail.